solidi/writing/10-cq-personal-mastery-through-hobbies.md

 > My father and I at the Kenwood TS-530S transceiver.

 Software engineering is my passion and profession.
 My focus is to improve at the craft and build great teams.
 But from time to time, I explore the skill of learning by leveraging engineering thinking.
-My goal is to find ways to improve at communication, mentorship and leadership.
+My goal is to find ways to improve communication, mentorship and leadership.
 One way to discover techniques is through hobbies.
 What follows is my personal view on how hobbies lead to self improvement.

 For me, it is a good moment to communicate a logical deduction since I have started a new hobby of amateur radio.
-The why is difficult to place in words, but what I can say is that it gives access to a certain and distinct communication style.
+Why is difficult to place in words, but what I can say is that it gives access to a certain and distinct communication style.
 It requires technical effort to reach people without multi-billion dollar infrastructure.
 And it, like many hobbies, contain rich vocabularies of understanding.

 > The same transceiver above.